packagist/private-packagist-docs/docs/notifications.md

 #### Package Releases

-Private Packagist will notify you every time we find one or more new releases for one of your packages.
+Private Packagist will notify you every time we find one or more new versions for one of your packages.
+All tags, branches and commits with a composer.json file in the root directory are either new or modified versions.
-Notification channels allow you to specify about which private packages you want to get notified and whether you also want to receive notifications for mirrored packages as well.
+You can specify about which private packages you want to get notified and whether you also want to receive notifications for mirrored packages as well.
-Additionally, you can filter for releases by minimum stability: "dev / any" will match any release including commits to a branch whereas "stable" will only match releases considered stable releases by Composer.
+You can filter for releases by minimum stability: "dev / any" will match any release including commits to a branch whereas "stable" will only match releases considered [stable releases by Composer](https://getcomposer.org/doc/articles/versions.md#stability-constraints).

 #### Security Alerts